Coronavirus-related crimes capitalize on global fear, panic

-WASHINGTON (AP) — Thieves steal surgical masks and COVID-19 test kits.
+WASHINGTON (AP) — Thieves steal surgical masks.
+A clinic sells fake COVID-19 tests.
 Hate groups encourage sick members to infect law enforcement officers.
 Imposters pose as public health officials.
 Con artists peddle fake cures and financial scams.

 “It is really disheartening in a time like this that someone would take advantage of the community and take them in a time of need,” Tucson, Arizona, Police Sgt.
 Pete Dugan said.